SmirnovAlexander/MultiAgentSystems/README.md

  - [2.2]()

    You're given 10 agents.
 Each agent randomly connected to other agents.
 Each agent proposes a number.
 Agents are able to communicate only with neighbours.
 Agents may send data with mistakes and they may lose connection to neighbour temporary.
+Also there should be a random delay (information reaches target on the next tick).
 You should use gradient descent.
 Program should count a mean value.